jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 5. Low-Temperature Soldering Tin

 * A type of soldering tin which melting point is only 138 celsius high.
 It has 58% Bismuth(Bi) and 42% Stannum(Sn) to make such a low melting point.
 This temperature is so important for those not heat-resistant components such as LEDs and MEMS components.
 However, it's definitely not recommended for connector soldering, which will cause unsoldering and rosin-joint, because this type of soldering tin is fragile.

-### Additional Information of this Project
-From the start of this project, it was considered to use Chinese chips with more functionability as it said: Lontium LT7911D, LT8918, etc., but what's the most confusing is chips of most Chinese makers always did not open to share their product specifications, but only provide those informations to large conpanies or via unofficial way to give to personal DIY makers.

-Most of the DIY makers that cannot contact the company are not able to do design using these chips, the only way to get datasheets is to find those from unofficial paid document websites or 'BBS which requires download coins', indicating for the project requires correctness and availability to avoid using Chinese chips without official support.

-Additionally, some of the Lontium resellers on the e-commerce websites even selling LT7911D DEMO boards (with basic circuits to drive the chip) up to about 30 dollars(400+ Chinese yuan) or more.
-Consider that SSD2828 was only priced below 1 dollar(8 Chinese yuan) per chip..!

-Excepting Solomon-Systech and Lontium solutions, the only left MIPI chip solution provider is Toshiba(東芝).
-However, it only provide chips in BGA that hard to work with soldering iron and bare hand.